LFKK10265U Conflict Management

 MSc Programme in Nature Management

-management or in relation to an involved, often critical, even
+public/private management - in face of an involved, diverse, often

-Constructive management of complex and conflict laden problems is one of the key demands to actors in contemporary natural resource management – whether taking place in a public or private setting.
+Constructive management of complex and conflict laden situations is one of the key demands to actors in contemporary sustainable natural resource management – whether taking place in a public or private setting.
+To competently balance and negotiate between the many layers and dimensions of sustainability is at the core or this course.
 Systems thinking is launched as an approach to handle complexity and promote collaborative learning among different people.

-Analysis and collaboration skills are trained in order to develop a qualified problem solving approach spanning different disciplines and cultures.
-Active stakeholder involvement is introduced as a key element in management.
-The course covers process facilitation and collaborative learning as integrated elements in problem solving and conflict management.
+Analysis and collaboration skills are trained in order to develop a qualified problem solving approach spanning different disciplines and cultures .
+Active stakeholder involvement is introduced as a key element in sustainable management.
+The course covers strategic thinking, process facilitation and collaborative learning as integrated elements in problem solving and sustainable conflict management.

 The course aims to qualify the students to better understand,